-We believe that health is a dynamic state that exists when the individual's needs are satisfied and homeostasis is achieved.
+We believe that health is a dynamic state that exists when the individual's needs are satisfied and well-being is achieved.
 A state of health implies that individuals are effectively adapting to stimuli which influence the satisfaction of needs.